Pat Pepper Posner

 Dee grew up in Tallahassee.
 She graduated from Leon High School and attended Florida State University.
 Dee became friends with George and Clifton Lewis' daughter, Byrd, during their preteen years.
 She spent time with Byrd at Lewis Spring House and feels a personal attachment to the preservation of this unique home.
 Dee has worked in law firms her entire working life, starting as receptionist and ending as the firm administrator in the Katz, Kutter, Haigler firm which later became Ackerman.
 As an administrator with Ackerman, she traveled helping to establish new offices in other cities, including New York and Washington, D.C.
 She has three grown children, five grandchildren and now enjoys the life of retirement.

 Michael Morton grew up in Austin, TX where he was first exposed to the work of Frank Lloyd Wright in a documentary titled “Fallingwater” at the age of 12.
 He determined then to become an Architect.
 Michael attended Texas Tech University where he furthered his passion for architecture.
 This dream never became reality and another career path was taken.
 Michael is still an Architect at heart and has been to several of Frank Lloyd Wright’s buildings, including his home and studio in Oak Park, IL.
 Michael is currently living in Liberty, SC, and found the Lewis Spring House online while vacationing in Panama Beach, FL in 2016.
-Michael realized that the trip from his home in Liberty was a short drive to the Lewis Spring House, so he decided to apply to become a volunteer.
-Michael has been to several work days over the past couple of years.
+Michael realized that the trip from his home in Liberty was a short drive to Lewis Spring House, so he decided to apply to become a volunteer.
+Michael has been to many work days in recent years.
 Michael is passionate about Frank Lloyd Wright design and preserving the structure and history of the Lewis Spring House.

-A resident of Tallahassee and former student at Florida State University, Victoria Tait is a volunteer and friend of the Spring House.
+A resident of Mobile,Alabama, and former student at Florida State University, Victoria Tait is a volunteer and friend of Lewis Spring House.
 At Florida State, Victoria studied Design Fundamentals, Art History and Survey of Interior Architecture.
 She has interest in architecture and enjoys seeing artist push past standard practice and experiment with new ideas.
-Victoria is hopeful to see the Spring House restored and opened to the public to continue to serve the community as a facility to learn, inspire, create and converse.
+Victoria is hopeful to see Lewis Spring House restored and opened to the public to continue to serve the community as a facility to learn, inspire, create and converse.